hankbesser/comp-phyz/README.md

 The notebooks also introduce the topic at hand and explain the created figures.
 Last, the notebooks strive to analyze and connect the concepts being studied.

 ### Links to the Exercises:
+each README page features a list of keywords and a figure in the notebook:
 * [1.
 Model Fit: HIV Example](https://github.com/hankbesser/comp-phyz/tree/master/1_Model_Fit)
 * [2.
 Radioactive Decay with Two Nuclear Species](https://github.com/hankbesser/comp-phyz/tree/master/2_Decay_Two_Species)
 * [3.
 Realistic Projectile Motion](https://github.com/hankbesser/comp-phyz/tree/master/3_Realistic_Projectile_Motion)